 1. See your eye doctor for a comprehensive eye exam

 This is one of the most important things you can do to prevent or treat symptoms associated with computer vision syndrome.
-During your eye doctor’s appointment, make sure to speak with Dr. Dempsey about your working habits, including the frequency and length of time you use a computer and other devices at work and at home.
+During your eye doctor’s appointment, make sure to speak with Dr. Paradis about your working habits, including the frequency and length of time you use a computer and other devices at work and at home.

 If you get a chance before you come, measure the distance between your eyes and your computer screen and bring that information to the optometrist, so that you can get your eyes tested for that specific working distance.